official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

    when you enter them

--  Military vehicles are vehicles that cannot go undercover and are sometimes armed.Weapon statics such as a mortar or HMG’s can also be bought.
+-  Military vehicles are vehicles that cannot go undercover and are sometimes armed.
+Weapon statics such as a mortar or HMG’s can also be bought.

 -  Off-roads are the backbone of the resistance.
 These can carry up to 6